To read part #1, click here

 “Who's that?”
 Jamilah asked.

 “His name is Layth,” Muḥammad explained.
 “He's a convert brother, goes to the masjid right up there.”
 He indicated the upper floor of the building behind them.
-“I see him at Jum'ah sometimes.”
+“I see him at Jum'ah.”

 Layth shook hands with Muḥammad and Hassan, and nodded a hello to Jamilah.

 “I know he's a bike thief,” Layth said.
-“I see him all the time.
-The guy's got more inventory than K-mart.
-But what are you all doing with him?”
+“I see him out here all the time.
+The guy's got more inventory than K-mart.”

 Jamilah spoke to Layth.
 “He seems genuinely sorry.
 What do you think I should do?”